 4. Recycle, Recycle, Recycle!

-In the Isle of Man where we are currently living, there is no landfill – the glass, plastics, papers and cans are recycled, and the rest goes into an incinerator which turns the waste into energy, which fuels around 20% of the Islands electricity supply.
-Pretty smart and absolutely one of my favourite things about this perculiar little place.
+In the Isle of Man where I live currently, there is no landfill – the glass, plastics, papers and cans are recycled, and the rest goes into an incinerator which turns the waste into energy, which fuels around 20% of the Islands electricity supply.
+Pretty smart and absolutely one of my favourite things about this little island.
 Unfortunately, the UK produces more household waste per head, than most other countries in Europe, and whatever is not recycled, goes into landfill.
 In 2010, 24 tonnes of household waste was collected, with 9.4 tonnes of this recycled, and although the recycle rate was increasing, in 2014 it was noticed that this figure had stalled, a not-so gentle reminder that we cannot get complacent.
 Recycling is better for the environment, for our childrens planet, and is a simple thing we can all do.

 5. Eat less (or no) meat, and help combat climate change